artineering-io/flair-docs/flair/styles/library/fray.md

 ### Nurbs surfaces
 Nurbs surfaces can't save any data in vertex colors, so warped distortions won't stick onto the objects and it won't be possible to use VertexFX on them.

+---

+## Art-directable Attributes
+Attributes labeled as art-directable can be controlled further with [NoiseFX](/flair/art-direction/noisefx/), [VertexFX](/flair/art-direction/vertexfx/) and [proxy materials](/flair/materials/proxy-material/).